tkmmark/compas-RV2/docsource/user_manual/00_initialising.rst

 0. Initialising
 ********************************************************************************

 .. figure:: /_images/rv2_workflow_00.jpg
     :figclass: figure
     :class: figure-img img-fluid

+Initialising RV2 command is required to run at the beginning of all RV2 sessions.

+|

 ----

 .. figure:: /_images/rv2_init.png
     :figclass: figure
     :class: figure-img img-fluid

-Initializing RV2 command is required to run at the beginning of all RV2 sessions.
-It does several necessary jobs:
+The initialisation does several necessary jobs:

 * Bring up a front-page providing useful links about RV2 and require users to accept RV2's Terms and Agreements to proceed.